 Writing Spy Fiction with an Unputdownable Plot

-When you’re writing spy fiction you have one overriding goal: to keep the reader turning the pages.
-There’s no greater compliment to the spy thriller author than for their readers to say ‘I couldn’t put it down.’
-But how can you keep the reader engrossed?
+When you’re writing spy fiction, you have one overriding goal: to keep the reader turning the pages.
+There’s no greater compliment to the spy thriller author than for their readers to say, ‘I couldn’t put it down’.
+But how can we keep the reader engrossed?
 How many supposed thrillers have you abandoned because you lost interest in them?

 First – Blockbuster Concept